Hassan1247/Hassan1247/README.md

 - 👯 I’m looking to collaborate on open source softwares/AI developing.

-- 📫 How to reach me: You can send me an emial if you want. :)
+- 📫 How to reach me: You can send me an emial if you want.
+Or follow me on [Linkedin](https://www.linkedin.com/in/hassan-moosaabadi/).

+•ᴗ•
 <!--
 **Hassan1247/Hassan1247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.